JestemSikora/JestemSikora/README.md

 - ⚡ Fun fact: Also, my intrests are philosophy (my favourite is theology), going to the gym, politcs and sometimes, sketching portraits

-- 🚨 HOWEVER!
-I may seem introverted but in reality I am very open to people
+- 🚨 I may seem introverted but in reality I am very open to people :p

 <p align="left">
 </p>